 It can be really frustrating and time-consuming when you want to use a gadget or appliance only to find you don’t know the ins and outs of how it works and you can’t find the manual.
-Before you know it your attention has been taken away from the original task and you are surrounded by non related manuals!
+If you're easily distracted, before you know it your attention has been taken away from the original task and you are surrounded by paperwork!

 The great news is, most manuals can be downloaded from the internet.
 So if you are going paperless, you can create a similar system online!
 Personally, I like to keep the physical copy for big ticket items.